AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 What Is Hepatitis?

 Any kind of inflammation of liver is known as hepatitis.
 This fatal disease can be caused by drugs, alcohol or virus. although the most common cause is viruses, viral hepatitis.
-There are various kinds of viral hepatitis, but three of them are the most common and they are known as hepatitis A, B and C.
+There are various kinds of such disease, but three of them are the most common and they are known as hepatitis A, B and C.

 What Are The Symptoms of Hepatitis?

 Beginning of hepatitis is not linked with Symptoms or signs, but when they do occur they are usually general and include fatigue, decreased appetite, nausea, mild fever, or mild abdominal pain.
 The specific sign for liver disease may occur, as yellowing of the skin and eyes (jaundice) or (Peliya) and darkening of the urine.
-If the infection becomes chronic or (unending) as is the cause with hepatitis B and C, that is, lasting longer than months, the symptoms and signs of chronic liver disease may begin.
+If the infection becomes chronic or (unending) as is the cause with B and C of such disease, that is, lasting longer than months, the symptoms and signs of chronic liver disease may begin.
 At this point the liver often is badly damaged.

 What Happens with Hepatitis A?